isomerpages/nyp-sirs/_about-us/who-we-are.md

 Recognising that every individual and organisation would have different training needs, our programmes:

-* cover a broad Training spectrum that is also customisable to specific organisational training needs
+* cover a broad Training spectrum that is also customisable to specific organisational needs
 * include Total Learning Solutions that encompass both training and consultancy that guide businesses to develop the most critical digital skills and transformation
 * extend career advisory and placement assistance to individual learners
 * encompass training schedules that accommodate personal and professional flexibility